DjPale/IsometricEdit/README.md

 - Pan by holding down middle mouse button and moving the mouse
 - Select groups with `a..z` and `0..9` (also cycles through different sheets if they have similar groups)
 - See the section for Shortcut keys for additional info
 - Open and save maps as JSON-files using `Ctrl-o` and `Ctrl-s`.
 Note that sprite sheet JSON data are also embedded in the map files for now (NOT the image).
+- Adjust offsets of tile under cursor with `Ctrl` and arrow keys (does not affect tile in tilesheet, this can be done in the editor).
+NB!
+This will be overwritten by adjusting the offset of the tile in the tile sheet.

 ### Selector basics
 - Bring up tile selector / group editor with `Tab`
 - Either select a tile for editing with left mouse button (closes selector)
-- Assign group with keys `a..z` or `0..9`
+- Toggle group assignment with keys `a..z` or `0..9`
 - Bring up tile path editor with right mouse button
 - Switch tile sheets with mouse wheel
 - Zoom by holding down `Ctrl` and use scroll wheel